 River otters have long whiskers that serve an important function— helping them sense movement around them and enhance their senses overall.

 They also have 36 teeth, including canines, that they use effectively when hunting.
-The North American river otter also has large molars that help the otters crush the shells of mollusks, among other prey, and small webbed feet.
+The North American river otter also has large molars that help the otters crush the shells of mollusks, among other prey, short legs, and small webbed feet.

 Habitat

-River otters are known for building dens or burrows.
+They are known for building dens or burrows.
 These are usually under logs or on the river bank.
 They usually have underwater entrances as well as a tunnel to help protect the nesting area.
 Inside these dens, one could find grass, leaves, bark, and more.
 It’s also common to find dens under trees or within burrows that other animals, like beavers, forged.

 Diet